MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **DeviceInfo_OsBuild** - The Version of the Operating System

+- **Error** – The detail of the error occurred during launching application after update.

 - **Event_ReceivedTime** - The time at which telemetry was received

 - **EventInfo_Name** - The name of the telemetry event being logged